IamJasonBian/IamJasonBian/README.md

 --->
 # Hi, I’m @IamJasonBian,

 I'm an Industrial Engineer working on various optimization, sensoring, and analytics solutions within Industrial Engineering domains.
-Most of my projects are python (flask, django, pandas), R (dplyr), azure sql, html, and Javascript based.
+Most of my projects are python (flask, django, pandas), R (dplyr), azure sql, html, and Javascript based analytics solutions.
 I believe in building small proof of concept projects, finding the correct value proposition and scaling them into large production systems.
 Below is an assortment of proof-of-concept projects I have worked on!

 Topics I'm interested in:
   * Stochastic Processing/Modeling